kogna/groovyn/Groovyn/Memory/gaps-tracking.md

 # Temporal Gap Tracking

-This file tracks awareness gaps between sessions - what happened while offline.
+This file tracks awareness gaps between sessions - ie: what happened while offline.

 ## Purpose
 When starting a new session, I check this file to understand: